Rosc (art exhibition series): Rosc '77

-The Hugh Lane Gallery exhibited recent works produced in the previous 5 years and the National Museum of Ireland exhibited historical works for Rosc '77.
+The Hugh Lane Gallery exhibited recent works produced in the previous five years and the National Museum of Ireland exhibited historical works for Rosc '77.
 German painter Gerhard Richter exhibited works.

 Rosc '80

-Rosc '80 was held in the School of Architecture UCD, Earlsfort Terrace, and National Gallery of Ireland.
-Artists included Marina Abramovic, Nam June Paik, Barry Flannagan, Carl Andre, Bobby Ballagh, Sol LeWitt, Patrick Scott, and numerous others.
+Rosc '80 was held in the School of Architecture University College Dublin at Earlsfort Terrace, and National Gallery of Ireland.
+Artists included Marina Abramovic, Ulay, Nam June Paik, Barry Flannagan, Carl Andre, Robert Ballagh, Sol LeWitt, Patrick Scott, and numerous others.
 This edition featured the first ever performance of Rest Energy by Marina Abramović, "which involved Ulay holding a steel arrow pointed directly at Abramovic’s heart for four minutes."
-A replica of the Martello Tower James Joyce lived in was made with 5,000 loaves of bread by Argentinian conceptual artist Marta Minujín.
+A replica of the Martello Tower that James Joyce lived in was made with 5,000 loaves of bread by Argentinian conceptual artist Marta Minujín.

 Rosc '84

 The newly restored Guinness Hop Store housed the exhibition for the first time.
 The location was lauded by art critic Aidan Dunne, who suggested it should be a permanent venue.
 Ellsworth Kelly, George Baselitz, Anselm Kiefer, Sigmar Polke, Gilbert and George, Joseph Beuys, Richard Serra, Anne Madden, Deborah Brown, Eilis O’Connell, and Julian Schnabel were notable among the exhibiting artists.
-"Admission [was] £2.00 for adults and 50 pence for children, senior citizens and the unwaged."

 Rosc '88

-Rosc '88 was held again at the Guinness Hop Store, and at the Royal Hospital Kilmainham (preceding the opening of IMMA in the same building by 3 years).
+Rosc '88 was held again at the Guinness Hop Store, and at the Royal Hospital Kilmainham (preceding the opening of Irish Museum of Modern Art in the same building by three years).